marliyehez/Data-Engineering/hospital-flask-api/README.md

 - **Endpoint:** `/appointments/:id`
 - **Method:** GET, PUT, DELETE
 - **Description:** The GET method with a specific `id` retrieves appointment details.
 Use the PUT method to modify appointment information, and the DELETE method to cancel an appointment.

-These API endpoints provide a comprehensive way to interact with the Hospital Management Backend, enabling efficient data management and scheduling within the hospital's operations.